TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 </details>

 ### Why do you need to cut out albums?
-They mostly contain duplicates of same photos that are in corresponding "date folder" This script tries to get all "photo taken time" stuff right.
+They mostly contain duplicates of same photos that are in corresponding "date folder".
+(Note: not ALL photos found in album folders will be duplicated in date folders.
+You should maintain a separate backup of the original Google Takeout folder/zip to ensure you don't lose any photos.
+See [Issue #22](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/issues/22) for more details)
+This script tries to get all "photo taken time" stuff right.
 If it finds json - it sets everything from that json (it contains data of edited timestamp that you might've corrected in Google Photos).
 If it can't - it tries to get Exif data form photo.
 IF it can't find anything like that, it sets date from folder name.